Unboxed-Software/solana-course/content/intro-to-token-extensions-program.md

 	This extension makes it mandatory to have a memo on on all transfers, just like traditional banking systems.

  - **Immutable ownership**
-	Original token accounts owners can transfer ownership to any other address, which is useful in many scenarios but can lead to security vulnerabilities.
-This is especially when dealing with Associated Token Accounts (ATAs).
-To avoid these issues, we can use this extension which makes it impossible to reassign ownership.
+	A token account's owner can normally transfer ownership to any other address, which is useful in many scenarios but can lead to security vulnerabilities, especially when dealing with Associated Token Accounts (ATAs).
+To avoid these issues, we can use this extension which makes it impossible to reassign account ownership.

 	Note: All Token Extension Program ATAs have the immutable ownership extension baked in.